lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The compressor sends the Least Significant Bits as the field residue value.
 The number of bits sent is the original header field length minus the length specified in the MSB(x) MO.
+The bits appear in the residue in the same bit order as in the original packet header.

 The decompressor concatenates the x most significant bits of Target Value and the received residue value.